Image by Wizards of the Coast

 10. Annotated character sheet

-A D&D character sheet can be intimidating to a first-time player, so the Player’s Handbook breaks down the sections step by step, with numbers𒅌 that relate each section to the relevant part of the character creation process.
-The character shee🌠t in the book also has details like whether a spell requires concentration ready to fill in from the class spell list, which simplifies bookkeeping and highlights key mechanics for new players.
+A D&D character sheet can be intimidating to a first-time player, so the Player’s Handbook breaks down the sections step by step, with numbers that relate each section to the relevant part of the character creation process.
+The character sheet in theꦛ book also has details like whether a spell requires concentration ready to fill in from the class spell list, which simplifies bookkeeping and highlights key mechanics for new players.

 9. Class summary page